ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

     - ibm.qradar
 ```

 Next we bring in the actual tasks.
-The REST API of QRadar is desgined in a way that we first have to search for a proper rule to find out its ID, and then deactive the rule by referencing the given ID.
+The REST API of QRadar is designed in a way that we first have to search for a proper rule to find out its ID, and then deactivate the rule by referencing the given ID.
 For the sake of this lab, let's say the rule which creates messages based on a suspected DDoS attack.
-In the last section we already had a look at the QRadar rules via **Offenses** > **Rules**, and filitered them for the term **DDoS**.
+In the last section we already had a look at the QRadar rules via **Offenses** > **Rules**, and filtered them for the term **DDoS**.
 In the filtered list, note the first rule shown there, **"Potential DDoS Against Single Host (TCP)"**.
 We will use this string to search for the role using the module `qradar_rule_info`:

 ```yaml
 ---